polarofficial/accesslink-example-python/README.md

 # Polar Open AccessLink example application

-This is an example application that uses the [Polar Open AccessLink](https://www.polar.com/accesslink-api) API.
+This is an example application that uses the [Polar Open AccessLink] API.
-With the Polar Open AccessLink you can access the training and daily activity data recorded with Polar devices.
+With the [Polar Open AccessLink] you can access the training and daily activity data recorded with Polar devices.

 ## Prerequisites

 * [Polar Flow](https://flow.polar.com) account
-* Python 2 and pip related to Python 2
+* Python 3 and pip related to Python 3

 ## Getting Started